Skip to main content (Press Enter)

 • Ongoing support and information regarding child development, housing, budgeting, parenting, goal setting and decision making.

-FATHER Project:
+FATHER Project

 The positive involvement of both parents in a child’s life is important to their healthy development and overall wellbeing.
-Father Project assists fathers in overcoming the barriers that prevent them from supporting their children emotionally and economically.
+FATHER Project assists fathers in overcoming the barriers that prevent them from supporting their children emotionally and economically.
 Fathers receive intensive case management services and career development services providing access to supports and resources.
 Weekly parenting groups offer practical parenting skills and support from peer fathers in similar circumstance

-There are no costs associated with Father Project services.
+There are no costs associated with FATHER Project services.

 For information call 507-328-6400.